 - A very sick version appears in Roadkill.
 On the radio, a shock jock is talking about the time that he got a scatter gun for Christmas... and describes, in detail, how he used it to kill a "hobo" in a red suit with a bunch of deer who was trying to break into his home through his chimney, thus "saving Christmas".

-- Interestingly, in Yes, Virginia, a CBS Christmas Special specifically about the original New York Sun editorial, this is averted; the jolly elf never appears.
+- Interestingly, in Yes, Virginia, the 2008 CBS Christmas Special specifically about the original New York Sun editorial, this is averted; the jolly elf never appears.
 However, the rest of the trope is accorded with.
 The two characters who express overt disbelief are rude and pretentious about it, one being the Alpha Bitch and the other a Grumpy Bear who later turns around to write the very editorial itself.
 The story as a whole is clearly pro-belief; the town even has a "Belief-O-Meter", and uplifting orchestral swells correlate with this meter rising.